B-Mahalakshmi15/chatapplication/README.md

-This is my first task in @virtunexa ..... thanks for given this opportunity
 Description:
 Goal: Design a front-end interface for a chat application with real-time message updates, user avatars, and chat bubbles.
       Structure: